CallMEbred/simpleBashMultitool/README.md

 A Bash-based multitool with a simple menu interface.
 Current features include:

-- Calculator: Supports basic arithmetic, powers, square roots, trigonometric functions, logarithms, and exponentials (via `bc -l`).
+- Calculator: Supports arithmetic, powers, square roots, trigonometric functions, logarithms, and exponentials (via `bc -l`).
 - File Organizer: Sorts files in a directory into subfolders by type (Images, Documents, Archives, Music, Videos, Others).
 - Messy Folder Generator: Creates a test folder with mixed file types on your Desktop for organizing practice.
 - Man Page Viewer: Displays manual pages for specified commands.